Fine motor skills are often the ones we take most for granted.

 You may notice your child having trouble with hand eye coordination.

-Difficulty speaking, because of the specific mouth movements required, can also be a sign of a fine motor skills developmental delay.
+Due to the specific mouth movements necessary for speech, difficulty speaking is also a common sign of a fine motor skills developmental delay.

 What Causes Fine Motor Skills Delay?